👉 Looking for meds to delay your period? Order Norethindrone Online Now.

 Accepting or Declining Our Recommendation

 We have based our recommendation on your specific case and current medical guidelines, but there may be alternative treatments or strategies that may be helpful to you.
 Some may be more or less effective than what we provide.
 Some treatments may require an in-person exam or procedure which we can't provide.
 Message us or talk to your doctor in-person to discuss alternative treatments.
-Here are some other treatments or strategies that you might consider:
+While using Norethindrone 5mg to delay your period, this will not prevent pregnancy, therefore you should not rely on this method for pregnancy prevention and should use a backup method if you're having reproductive intercourse such as:

 - Implanon implant contraceptives